Government Shutdown Resources

 Information for New Jersey Fifth District Residents

-Funding for the federal government expires on September 30.
-However, my office will remain open to continue to help Fifth District residents with casework and federal matters.
+Funding for the federal government expired on September 30.
+However, my office remains open to continue to help Fifth District residents with casework and other federal matters.

 I am working to keep critical services up and running for families in our community while lowering health care costs.
 Unfortunately, the far-right is refusing to negotiate with us and are continuing to push a partisan spending bill that takes health care away from hard-working families across Jersey.

-To help you plan for the impacts of a federal government shutdown, my office and I have prepared answers to some frequently asked questions.
-As always, you can reach me at the phone numbers below
+To help you with the impacts of the federal government shutdown, my office and I have prepared answers to some frequently asked questions.
+As always, you can reach me at the phone numbers below.

 Sincerely,